 Since 1971 I have taught modern history at Le Moyne College and briefly as a visiting professor at Syracuse University.
 I was Teacher of the Year at Le Moyne College in 1989, was Scholar of the Year in 2019, and was named the College’s first O’Connell Distinguished Teaching Professor in the Humanities in 1996.
 In 2011 I received the Distinguished Educator Award from the Central New York Council for the Social Studies, and the Loyola Award for forty years' service to Le Moyne College.
 In 2012 I was named Distinguished Social Studies Educator of the Year by the New York State Council for the Social Studies.
 I received an honorary Doctorate in Humane Letters from Le Moyne College in 2017, as well as the Ignatian Award for Service to Le Moyne.

 My publications include, as sole author, July 1914: The Long Debate, 1918-1990 (1991); four books as co-author with Edward H. Judge as follows: The Struggle Against Imperialism: Anti-Colonialism and the Cold War (2018); The Cold War Through Documents: A Global History (third edition, 2018); A Hard and Bitter Peace: A Global History of the Cold War (third edition, 2017); and Connections: A World History (third edition, 2015); and one book as co-author with Barnett Singer, Cultured Force: Builders and Defenders of France’s Colonial Empire (2004).
 My future scholarly agenda includes, as sole author, 1963: Year of Promise, Year of Tragedy.

 I am a life member of the Society for French Historical Studies, a founding member of the Conference Group for the Study of Religion in World History, and a member of the World History Association.
-I am a member of the Board of Directors of the Central New York Council for the Social Studies and serve on its Joint Committee on Professional Development.
+I am a member of the Board of Directors of the Central New York Council for the Social Studies and have served on its Joint Committee on Professional Development since 1985.